Skip to Content

 Reindeer Handprint Craft

-Handprint crafts are some of our favorite crafts to make at our house..
+Christmas handprint crafts are some of our favorite crafts to make at our house around the holidays.

-Kids love to see their hands magically transform into a cool new art project and parents love to have a way to preserve those little handprints for the future!
+Kids love to see their handprints magically transform into a cool new art project and parents love this great keepsake to preserve those little hands for the future!

-This Christmas handprint craft is great because it doesn’t use paint so you don’t have to worry about making a mess.
+This Christmas handprint craft is easy because it doesn’t use paint, so you don’t have to worry about making a mess.

 Reindeer Craft Supplies